-After a participant has been given an opportunity for due process and there is reason to conclude that the student has violated Athletic/Activity Policies based upon available information, he/she may be suspended from practices and/or competition pending a disciplinary review and decision by the Athletic/Activity Board.
-Parents will be notified of the training rule violation and will be requested to attend a Board meeting related to their student.
-The Board will meet at the earliest opportunity to consider the status of the student and render a decision.
-Generally, the following process will be observed for both in/out of season violations:
+After a participant has been given an opportunity for due process and there is reason to conclude that the student has violated Athletic/Activity Policies based upon available information, he/she will be suspended from competition and/or practices pending a disciplinary review and decision by the Athletic/Activity Board.
+The parent will be notified of the rule violation and will be requested to attend a Board meeting related to their student.
+The Board will meet at the earliest opportunity but no later than ten school days from the date of notification of the Board meeting to consider the status of the student and render a decision.
+Generally, the following process will be observed for both in/out-of-season violations.

-- 1. The Athletic/Activity Board verifies that the participant has been made aware of rules of the sport or activity. - 2.
-Upon notice to the administration, either verbal or written, of an alleged violation of the rules, the student will be informed by the athletic/activity director of the nature of the offense and suspended from practice and/or competition.
+- 1. The Athletic/Activity Board verifies that the participant has been made aware of rules of the sport or activity - 2.
+Upon notice to the administration, either verbal or written, of an alleged violation of the rules, the student will be informed by the athletic/activity director of the nature of the offense and suspended from competitions and/or practices.
 The athletic/activity director will notify the student to appear at a meeting of the Board.
-Parents will be notified of the violation and requested to appear at the meeting.
+Parents will be notified of the rule violation and requested to appear at the meeting.
 If the violation occurs out-of-season, the participant will be informed by the administration and the same procedures will be followed. - 3.
-The Athletic/Activity Board will meet to review the situation.
+The Athletic / Activity Board will meet to review the situation.
 The Board may invoke one or more of the following: - a.
 Dismiss the charges. - b.
 Place the student on probation for a specific length of time. - c.
-Invoke a suspension. - (1) A minimum penalty for first violation of possession/use of alcohol, tobacco in any form, or drugs will be 25 percent of the scheduled contests.
-(Tournaments, multiples, invitationals, and doubleheaders may count as one contest at the participant's level of competition.) - (2) When a suspension is invoked for a drug, alcohol, or tobacco violation, the student is required to attend and successfully complete an educational program recommended by the Athletic/Activity Board.
+Invoke a suspension. - (1) The penalty for the violation will be established by the Board after review of the severity of the infraction. - (2) When a suspension is invoked, the Athletic/ Activity Board will determine the season(s) in which the penalty will begin. - (3) When a suspension is invoked for a drug, alcohol, or tobacco violation, the student may be asked to attend and successfully complete an educational program recommended by the Athletic/Activity Board.
 The cost of educational programs will be the responsibility of the student's parent.